StefanJonsson96/Learn-F-/README.md

     OR you need to Build :-) (**Ctrl+Shift+B**)

 * **How to debug?:** Program.fs will be ran when you start debugging.
 All the open statements are alredy prepared.
+Just call the function you want to try out. :-)

     Note: Global open is not supported in F#.

-    See links for more infoS:
+    See links for more info:
     https://github.com/fsharp/fslang-suggestions/issues/1029

      https://github.com/fsharp/fslang-suggestions/issues/1096